aohorodnyk/aohorodnyk.com/content/post/2022-05-08-universal-time-marshaljson.md

 1. If we successfuly parse the string as a timestamp, then set the time and finish the processing.
 1. Otherwise return the error.

-The next code implements the algorithm described above.
+The following code example implements the algorithm described above.

 ```go
 package main